UncoderIO/Roota/README.md

 The contents of this repo, along with RootA specifications, are in the public domain.

 ## Resources & Useful Links
-[RootA.IO](https://roota.io/) - the main website page
+[RootA.IO](https://roota.io/) - the main website page of the RootA project [Uncoder.IO](https://github.com/UncoderIO/UncoderIO/) - source code for translation engine Uncoder.IO which supports RootA, Sigma and IOC packaging into specific SIEM, EDR and Data Lake query formats
+[Uncoder.IO](https://uncoder.io/) - private hosted version of Uncoder.IO since 2018, operated by SOC Prime, does not track you, does not see your code
-[RootA Discord Channel](https://tdm.socprime.com/zeptolink/5IAokHui2iWUHaB8/) - join Discord channel to network with RootA enthusiasts
+[RootA Discord Channel](https://tdm.socprime.com/zeptolink/5IAokHui2iWUHaB8/) - Discord channel to network with RootA enthusiasts
-[Uncoder.IO](https://uncoder.io/) - free online translation engine for RootA, Sigma, and IOC-based queries
-[Uncoder AI](https://tdm.socprime.com/uncoder-ai) - SaaS version of Uncoder acting as advanced IDE for detection engineering